truthadjustr/chronicles/UNIX/main.rst

 A *certificate* has already a date validity and expiration tagged into the certificate whereas a *CSR* does not have any concept of date validity and expiration yet.

 A xxxx.p12 file is a cryptographic container file that can be password-protected.
-This file contains both the private & public keys.
+This file contains both the private & public keys and including the supporting certificate chain of trusts..
 To analyse this file,,

     * openssl pkcs12 -in xxxx.p12 -out xxxx.cert.pem -clcerts -nokeys <--- retrieve the certificate (and publick key)
     * openssl pkcs12 -in xxxx.p12 -out xxxx.privkey.pem -nocerts -nodes <--- retrieve the private key